ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 {{impact-of-changing-ack-frequency}}), the resulting infrequent ACKs can produce bursty ACK arrivals that resemble ACK aggregation.
 The BBR.extra_acked estimator will account for this by increasing C.cwnd to allow the sender to continue transmitting during inter-ACK gaps.
-However, if the sender is also the entity controlling the ACK frequency, it SHOULD account for its own requested ACK delay when interpreting BBR.extra_acked, to avoid conflating intentional ACK thinning with network-induced aggregation.

 BBR augments C.cwnd by BBR.extra_acked to allow the connection to keep sending during inter-ACK silences, to an extent that matches the recently